This article is part of the 7-part Testing LangGraph Applications series. The examples come from the langgraph-testing-demo repository.

 We’ll cover that in the next post.

-A well-structured LangGraph test suite:
+I believe a well-structured LangGraph test suite:

 - Tests nodes in isolation